Go to Home Page Diana, Goddess of the Hunt — for Ancestors!

 Haplogroup L appeared about 30,000 years ago and while most common in southern India (as L1) and Pakistan (as L3), it is spread thinly westwards across central Asia, southwestern Asia, and southern Europe (as L2).
 Haplogroup L, along with Haplogroup J2, is thought to have been a founding population of the civilization of the Indus Valley.

-These two individuals have no known paper connection, but both have an origin in Bursa Prov., Turkey (currently, one lives in France, the other in the United States).
-One is a practicing Sephardic Jew.
-Their haplotypes are rare, with no full matches with anyone else, including each other.
+These two individuals have no known paper connection, but both have an origin in Bursa Prov., Turkey.
+Currently, one lives in France, the other in the United States, and one is a practicing Sephardic Jew.
+Their haplotypes are rare, with no full matches with anyone else, including with each other.
 They match at the level of 33/37, which means they have a 95% chance of being related within 18 generations, some time in the 1400s.
 By upgrading to 67 markers, we could have a better approximation as to the nearness of their common ancestor.

 Orthographically, surname CARACO appears Spanish, not Turkish, and the surname is most common in Spain.
 It is known that, in the 1490s, Sephardic Jews fled the Spanish Inquisition by migrating to Turkey, so it appears this family was among them.

-Subclade L-2a is sometimes called the "Mediterranean" subclade of L because it occurs (at a low frequency) across southern Europe in the countries bordering the north coast of the Mediterranean Sea, from Turkey to Portugal.
+Subclade L2a is sometimes called the "Mediterranean" subclade of L because it occurs (at a low frequency) across southern Europe in the countries bordering the north coast of the Mediterranean Sea, from Turkey to Portugal.
+One of these individuals has been deep SNP tested (gratis by FTDNA) showing his most downstream positive SNP is M349.

 Haplogroup R1b

-R1b is the most common haplogroup in western Europe reaching a frequency of 70-80% in the British Isles.
-It is the group believed to have re-populated Europe from an Iberian refugium when the last glacial ice sheet retreated about 10-12,000 years ago.
+R1b is the most common haplogroup in western Europe (see map), the most common subclade being R1b1a2 (= R-M269 — old R1b1b2).
+R1b is the group believed to have populated Europe from an Asian refugium when the last glacial ice sheet retreated about 10-13,000 years ago.
+Ancestral R1b1* is quite rare.

 It was expected that the paper descendants of Peter CARRICO, 1674 immigrant to Maryland, would match closely, and they do.
 In addition, their haplotypes are extremely rare, so Peter's descendants should have no difficulty proving their connection to him.
 Other lines, without paper connections to Peter, but presumed to be his descendants, have been connected via DNA test results, namely: